martyvalentine/jumpover-game/README.md

 # HTML5 port of Sobanski's "Jump Over"

-This is a port (still under development) in HTML5/JavaScript/Brython of the wonderful "Jump Over" game that was programmed by Bodo Sobanski in Locomotive Basic for the Amstrad/Schneider CPC464 (and related computers).
+This is an experimental port in HTML5/JavaScript/Brython of the wonderful "Jump Over" game that was programmed by Bodo Sobanski in Locomotive Basic for the Amstrad/Schneider CPC464 (and related computers).
 This port is an adaptation that aims mainly to preserve the computer's strategy and game play.
 The original code can be found in *CPC Magazin* **1986/02**, pp. 71-76 (see ``./documentation/``).

 ## Running the program